joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-10-31-js-robot-races.md

 ## Solution

+While the discrete strategy reigns as the Nash equilibrium, there are $3N$ racers and $N$ distinct winners of the $N$ races, so the chance for any given player to win is $p=\frac13.$

+### Disturbing the equilibrium

-the discrete strategy is all-or-nothing, so any departure from it will lose a race with discrete competition. the only hope for a dissenter to win is to put fuel on a race that nobody else bets in. any non-zero amount will do, so the dissenter puts a non-zero amount on every race.
+The discrete strategy is all-or-nothing, so any departure from it will lose a race with discrete competition.

+The only hope for a dissenter to win is to put fuel on a race that nobody else does.
+Any non-zero amount will do in an empty race, so the dissenter puts a non-zero amount on every race.

+### Chance to win

+As the number of races grows, it should get easier for the system to fluctuate into a state where one race goes empty among the $3N-1$ Nash equilibrists.
+The question is, when do the dissenter's prospects overcome the equilibrists?

+Working in three lanes, the dissenter wins if lanes $1,$ $2,$ or $3$ are open.
+However, the chance for lane $1$ to be open includes the case where lane $2$ is also open.
+To avoid doublecounting, we need to find the chance that one or more lanes are open.

-the chance that some lane is empty is
+The chance that at least one lane is empty is

-P(lane 1 \setunion lane 2 \setunion lane 3 \setunion lane 4)
+$$
+P(\text{lane 1} \setunion \text{lane 2} \setunion \ldots \setunion \text{lane }N),
+$$

+which isn't so useful.
+But we can break it up iteratively.

+If we had just two events, then the chance that one or the other happens is

+$$
+P(A\setunion B) = P(A) + P(B) - P(A\setjoin B).
+$$

+We need to enumerate uniquely

 P(1v2v3v4)
 = P(1v2v3) + P(4) - P(1v2v3^4)